ignis32/artinoise_recorder_fingering_editor/README.md

 * It does not support keyboard mode fingerings, whatever they are.

-UI is ugly as hell, but is tuned to fit  two running editors into one HD 1920x1080 so you can compare two fingering systems, and should be simple enough to be usable.
+UI is ugly as hell, but is tuned to fit  two running editors into one HD 1920x1080 monitor, so you can compare two fingering systems.

 Editor warns  you on:

 1) amount of positions (variations)   which should be not more than 62 to work.
 2) positions collisions (same positions for different notes)

 However editor does not enforce them.
-It is up to you to fix these problems before uploading.
+It is up to you to fix these problems before uploading, as phone artinoise app would decline such fingering file.

 P.S.